Overview of Honors Learning at FCC

 - an articulate thesis and conclusion

-- effective communication (written and oral) of the findings – the Honors Forum at the end of each semester allows students to showcase their work
+- effective communication (written and oral) of the findings – the Honors Forum at the end of each semester allows students to showcase their work.

-The Honors Project
+The Honors Process

 To earn honors credit at FCC – whether by an honors class, honors contract, or honors independent study – a student must complete an honors project (contextualized within the scholarship), write a project abstract, and present the project findings at an Honors Forum.
-Faculty use the honors project rubric (see section IV) to evaluate each honors project and submit the rubric to the honors coordinator at the end of the term.
+Faculty use the honors project rubric to evaluate each honors project and submit the rubric to the honors coordinator at the end of the term.

 Honors courses engage in active learning beyond the honors project.
 Capped at 15 students, honors courses rely on student-student and student-faculty interaction and participation.
 Learning activities vary, but can include class discussion, role-playing, speakers, field trips, workshops, and so forth.
 All honors courses stress excellence in reading, writing, critical thinking, and research.